dodev34/sdk-orange-iot-m2m-bundle/Resources/doc/ConnectivityDirectoryClient/index.md

 // finily, call your service
 try {
     $parameters = [
-        'subscriptionNumber' => 'your subscription number',
-        'lineIdentifier' => ['array of your lines indentifier] ];
+        'subscriptionNumber' => ['your arry of subscriptions numbers']|'your subscription number' ];

     $response = $service->getConnectivityDirectory($parameters);